aqeelarshad19/apartment_door_connected/README.md

 </table>

 ### Blynk.io IoT Cloud
 One need to install the andriod app from [blynk.io](https://blynk.io/en/getting-started).
 Inside the app, it provides some free credits to add different features inside the app.
-I added a a button and a virtual blinking led.
+I added a button and a virtual blinking led.
 After creating the app, it sends the Auth-token needed inside the firmware.
 The firmware/sketch can be generated from the link below:
 - [Example code generator](https://examples.blynk.cc/)

 <table>